Lift Standards EN81-20 and EN21-50

 If a lift pit is deeper than 2.5 m, there are tighter safety requirements.
 Ladders must adhere to location, strength, and dimension requirements and the counterweight screen in the pit must be stronger.

 In the case of horizontal projections of more than 150 mm, protection must be installed to avoid them being stepped on.
 This excludes ledges around the pit when there is a partially enclosed lift shaft and car roof balustrades.

 To ensure the correct lux levels and conditions for lift servicing, there must be an RCD for separate 230v circuits and LED lighting.
 A shaft switch will need to be installed to guarantee an inspection speed of 0.3 m/s.

 Passengers and service personnel must be kept safe during passenger rescue, so the new standards will enforce new dimensions.

-Inspection doors must have a maximum height and width of 0.5 m and emergency must have a minimum height of 1.8 m and a minimum width of 0.5 m.
+Inspection doors must have a maximum height and a width of 0.5 m and an emergency must have a minimum height of 1.8 m and a minimum width of 0.5 m.

 Trap doors should measure a minimum of 0.8 m x 0.8 m.
 Pulley room access doors should have a minimum height of 1.4 m and a minimum width of 0.6 m and shaft and machine room access doors should have a minimum height of 2 m and a minimum width of 0.6 m.